With Shared Microexponents, A Little Shifting Goes a Long Way: Empirical Results

 \subsection{Benchmarks}

 To evaluate the quality of MX data formats, we created a comprehensive benchmark suite featuring over $20$ representative open-source and proprietary AI models.
-Our benchmark suite includes a diverse range of model architectures and covers a wide range of modalities.
 In the following, we provide an overview of the models in our benchmark suite.

 \textbf{Text and Natural Language}.
-Natural Language Processing (NLP) is a key area of research in deep learning.
-NLP applications can be roughly broken down into three subsets:
+Natural language processing applications can be roughly broken down into three subsets:

 \begin{itemize}[leftmargin=*] \item \textit{Neural Machine Translation}.
-This application is focused on translating text from one language to another.
 We evaluate two model topologies in this category: LSTM-based and transformer-based.
-For the LSTM-based model, we use the MLPperf GNMT-V2 model~\cite{wu2016gmnt}.
-The transformer-based benchmark is based on the work of~\cite{vaswani2017attention} and includes two variants: Transformer-base and Transformer-big.
+We use the MLPperf GNMT-V2 model~\cite{wu2016gmnt} as the LSTM benchmark.
+The transformer models are based on the work of~\cite{vaswani2017attention}.
 These models are trained using the WMT17-EN-DE data~\cite{bojar2017wmt} and evaluated on the WMT14-EN-DE~\cite{bojar2014wmt}.

 \item \textit{Text Encoding and Language Understanding}.
 For this application, we evaluate the popular BERT~\cite{devlin2018bert} models: BERT-base and BERT-large.
 The models are trained on the Wikipedia data and evaluated on SQuAD-v1.1~\cite{rajpurkar2016squad}.